daegalus/csrd/content.en/03-rules/04-experience-points.md

 **Wealth:** The PC comes into a considerable amount of wealth, whether it's a windfall, an inheritance, or a gift.
 It might be enough to buy a home or a title, but that's not really the point.
 The main benefit is that the PC no longer needs to worry about the cost of simple equipment, lodging, food, and so on.
 This wealth could mean a set amount---perhaps 50,000 dollars (or whatever is appropriate in the setting)---or it could bestow the ability to ignore minor costs, as decided by the player and GM.

-{{< hint info >}}
+> [!NOTE]
-GMs and players should work together to make XP awards and expenditures fit the ongoing story.
+> GMs and players should work together to make XP awards and expenditures fit the ongoing story.
 If a PC stays in a location for two months to learn the inhabitants' unique language, the GM might award the character a few XP, which are then immediately spent to grant them the ability to understand and speak that language.
-{{< /hint >}}

 ### Character Advancement